up-n-atom/8311/docs/posts/install-the-8311-community-firmware-on-the-was-110.md

 --8<-- "docs/xgs-pon/ont/bfw-solutions/was-110.md:mtd"

-The [WAS-110] uses an A/B architecture, which means there are two adjacent firmware images: an active image (the currently running and firmware) and an inactive image.
+The [WAS-110] uses an A/B architecture, which means there are two adjacent firmware images: an active image (the currently running firmware) and an inactive image.
 Either image can be selected as active, and upon upgrade, the inactive image will be overwritten and become the newly active image after reboot, i.e. committed image.

 Furthermore, the OLT has the capability to select the active firmware image, upgrade the inactive image, and reboot